 - Averted with John's Rocket Pack, which is so large that it extends to the floor, and the exhaust comes out below the feet.

-- But then played straight with Terezi's Wing Pack, which has the engine in the usual rump-roasting place.
+- Played straight with Terezi's Wing Pack, which has the engine in the usual rump-roasting place.

-- xkcd: Discussed in a comic, providing the page image.
+- xkcd: Discussed in a comic.
 "Rocket packs are easy.
 The hard part is inventing the calf shields."
 The Alt Text for that comic is "Every year: 'It's <year> — I want my jetpack [and also my free medical care covering all my jetpack-related injuries]!'"